nasa-gcn/gcn.nasa.gov/app/routes/docs.sample.kafka.md

 ## Saving Alert Data

-Use the following to save the raw alert message data to a local file:
+Use the following to save the alert message data to a local file:

 ```python
 def save_alert(message):